JJ/hoborg/text/text.md

 told you!

-Thanks, Captain, we *former* soldiers have to respect and care for each others.
+Thanks, Captain, we *former* soldiers have to respect and care for each other.
 I'll go ahead with it.
 So I when I left my ducal in Georgia, all smartly dressed in gray to which I added a foulard which really suited the rest, I went to the railway station and instead of being shipped somewhere else in the train I was assigned on the spot